 The Exciting Path Ahead

-Almost a year ago, the journey of the Conscious Permanence Project started when a friend texted me Immanuel Kant's Categorical Imperative, even though the full philosophical architecture was then miles away.
-That architecture is now becoming clearer, and here's where this project is heading.
+Almost a year ago, the journey of the Conscious Permanence Project started when a friend quoted Immanuel Kant's Categorical Imperative to me in a chat message: "Act in such a way that you always treat humanity, whether in your own person or in the person of any other, never simply as a means, but always at the same time as an end."
+The full philosophical architecture was then miles away, but it is now becoming clearer, and here's where this project is heading.

 This is where Conscious Permanence enters.
 Using philosopher Alicia Juarrero's ideas on how complex systems modify their own future constraints, we now have a physical account of how genuine agency operates within a deterministic universe.
-You don't need a separate nonphysical realm for an ethical foundation.
-Freedom of choice occurs when a sufficiently complex system, like a human brain, reshapes its own future through the accumulation of all our past actions, defining who we currently are.
+A separate nonphysical realm isn't the only possible foundation for freedom of choice.
+Human agency occurs when a sufficiently complex system, like our brain, reshapes its own future through the accumulation of all our past actions and experiences, defining who we currently are.
 That's distributed authorship under determinism.
 And it could be exactly what Kant needed, but lacked due to the state of science in his time.

 In other words: Kant got the ethics right.
 Conscious Permanence provides the missing physics grounding.
-In the end, Kant's application of the supreme moral principle to real life converges with this project's implications.
+In the end, both paths lead to the same place: all people—and their permanent experiences—matter equally.
+Kant's ethics and Conscious Permanence converge.

-The development of these ideas is happening at my project's Bear Blog.
+I'm developing these ideas on a Bear Blog.
 There I'll be working through Kant's ethics alongside Juarrero's books, slowly developing the arguments without concern for length or polish.
 That blog is where my thinking happens out loud, while this site will continue to host finished writings.
 These two sites are two layers of the same project, and both matter in its development.
 And the path forward is clearer than it has ever been.

 Ready to explore these ideas further?
 Check out the framework Overview, join our Community, plus subscribe for insights on living with conscious permanence.